AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  table;
 ```
-The "COALESCE()"command can be used to return non-null values in a list.
+The `COALESCE()` command can be used to return non-null values in a list.